srstevenson/vim-picker/README.md

 ```

 vim-picker has been tested with `fzy`, `pick`, and `selecta`, but any well
 behaved command line filter should work.
+If your version of Vim does not
-If you run Vim within [tmux], setting
+contain an embedded terminal emulator, but you run Vim within [tmux], setting
 `g:picker_selector_executable` to the [`fzy-tmux`][fzy-tmux] script distributed
 with `fzy` will open the fuzzy selector in a new tmux pane below Vim, providing
-an interface similar to using vim-picker with Neovim.
+an interface similar to using the embedded terminal emulator of Neovim or Vim
+8.1.

-By default, vim-picker in Neovim will run the fuzzy selector in a full width
+By default, when an embedded terminal emulator is available vim-picker will run
-split at the bottom of the window, using [`:botright`][botright].
-You can
+the fuzzy selector in a full width split at the bottom of the window, using
-change this by setting `g:picker_split` in your vimrc.
-For example, to open a
+[`:botright`][botright].
+You can change this by setting `g:picker_split` in
-full width split at the top of the window, set:
+your vimrc.
+For example, to open a full width split at the top of the window,
+set:

 ```viml
 let g:picker_split = 'topleft'